 5.16.1 Description

-Distributed Energy Resources (DER) and microgrid are typical ways to use renewables (eg. wind, photovoltaic parks, etc.).
+Distributed Energy Resources (DER) and microgrid are typical ways to use renewables (e.g. wind, photovoltaic parks, etc.).
 They are fundamental elements of energy transition that form the pathway toward the global energy transformation to combat the global warming and the climate change.
 Take European Union as an example, the policy frameworks of EU 2020 Climate & Energy Package (COM/2010/0639), EU 2030 Climate & Energy Framework (COM/2014) and EU 2050 Climate-Neutral Economy (COM/2011/0885) have duly produced EU Climate Laws, EU Emission Trading Systems (ETS) and union strategy to stimulate the transformation.
 European member states interact with the European Commission to set up integrated National Energy and Climate Plans (NECPs).
 In many European countries, ENTSO-E grid code (RfG, DCC, HVDC) compliance guidelines for electricity transition framework are applied by energy and utility players with diverse focuses on the energy markets, system operation, and electricity connections.

 Worldwide, for similar reasons, the renewable market is flourishing, as government and private sectors willingly encourage its adoption.
 With more DERs and microgrids maturing to participate in utility grid, their impact on the distribution networks need to be properly addressed.
 This contribution discusses the interconnection between renewables and the utility distribution network, and proposes the corresponding communication service requirements for protection mechanisms specifically.